Brendan Maguire: Early life

 Born in Weymouth, England to parents from Northern Ireland, Maguire and his family emigrated to Canada at four years old.
 He and his four siblings were abandoned by their parents at the Halifax Shopping Centre shortly after that.
 As a result, he grew up in foster care in the Halifax area and became a Canadian citizen when he was 16.

 Maguire graduated from college with a diploma in computer studies.
 He worked in telecommunications and later became a sales representative and technician at the Halifax Water Commission.

 Political career

 Maguire serves on the Public Accounts Committee, the Health Committee, the Law Amendments Committee and is Vice Chair of the Community Services Committee.
 In 2014, 2015, and 2016, Maguire was named the Best Member of the Provincial Legislature by The Coast magazine.
 Maguire was also named the 2015 Ambassador of the year by Family SOS.

 On February 23, 2021, Maguire was appointed to the Executive Council of Nova Scotia as Minister of Municipal Affairs.

 Maguire was re-elected in the 2021 election, however the Rankin Liberals lost government becoming the Official Opposition.

 On February 22, 2024, Progressive Conservative premier Tim Houston announced that Maguire had crossed the floor to the Progressive Conservatives, and that Maguire was being appointed Community Services Minister.

+On December 12, 2024, Maguire was appointed Minister of Education and Early Childhood development, Minister of Advanced Education and Government House Leader.